 What is Methamphetamine Addiction?

-Methamphetamine, commonly known as crystal meth, is a synthetic psychostimulant drug that speeds up the body’s central nervous system and increases dopamine levels.
-This sudden surge of dopamine initially results in a feeling of euphoria and an intense rush, which can be highly addictive.
+Methamphetamine, commonly known as crystal meth speeds up the body’s central nervous system and increases dopamine levels.
+This sudden surge of dopamine initially results in a feeling of euphoria and an intense rush, which are highly addictive.
 However, the consequences of chronic meth use far outweigh these fleeting moments of pleasure.

 What are the Symptoms of Methamphetamine Abuse?